 “Yup” and “Nope” just wouldn’t work in the Facebook West.
 This is no place to be reticent or understated…Gary Cooper wouldn’t stand a chance.

 Then it occurs to me.
 I lament the loss of the empty West and its remote and lonely vistas.
-And then I think of millions upon millions of solitary little figures, all around the West and the World, all of us hunched over our keyboards, wishing we were anywhere but where we are, typing our most private thoughts to whoever will listen, and hoping that somebody will reply—that somebody will “LIKE” us.
+I think of the cowboy from “Lonely are the Brave.”
+All alone…just Jack and his horse.
+And then I think of millions upon millions of solitary little figures, all around the West and the World, hunched over their various electronic devices in window-less rooms, wishing they were anywhere but where they are, furiously typing their most private thoughts to whoever will listen, and hoping that somebody will reply—that somebody will “LIKE” them.

 And I think, Damn, what could be lonelier than that?